JenniBeadle/paratextmanversions/README.md

 # paratextmanversions
-Previous versions of the Paratext Training manual
+The repository contains previous versions of the Paratext Training manual 9.2 and early 9.3